 What is Azure Private Endpoint?

-Azure Private Endpoint is a network interface that connects you privately and securely to a service powered by Azure Private Link.
-Private Endpoint uses a private IP address from your VNet, effectively bringing the service into your VNet.
+A private endpoint is a network interface that uses a private IP address from your virtual network.
+This network interface connects you privately and securely to a service powered by Azure Private Link.
+By enabling a private endpoint, you're bringing the service into your virtual network.

 The service could be an Azure service such as: